discos/azdora/README.md

 # AZDORA

-This is a vagrant project used to setup the testing environment for Nuraghe/ESCS software packages.
+This is a vagrant project used to setup the testing environment for *DISCOS* software packages.

 ## Dependencies